Rushabhsorathia/chatsys/README.md

 - Responsive design optimized for all devices.
 - User settings for customizing profile photo, enabling dark mode, and adjusting chat colors, all with a simple and elegant user interface.

-## Change Log

-For details on recent updates and changes, please refer to the [CHANGELOG.md](https://github.com/munafio/chatify/blob/master/CHANGELOG.md).

 ## Author